odoo/owl/README.md

 Note: the code is written in typescript.
 This does not mean that the main web client will ever be converted to typescript (even though I would really like it).

+## Try it online

+You can experiment with the OWL project online: [https://odoo.github.io/owl/](https://odoo.github.io/owl/)

 ## Installing/Building

 Some npm scripts are available: